ibm-cloud-docs/subnets/getting-started.md

 ```

 ### IPs for Virtual Machines
-Virtual Machines (VMs) are commmonly used in cloud workloads, sometimes called "instances" or "computes".
+Virtual Machines (VMs), sometimes called "instances" or "computes," are commonly used in cloud workloads.
 This section provides information on what type of IP blocks are required to be used in a VM.
 The information provided here is based on Microsoft Hyper-V.

 Every VM connected to the {{site.data.keyword.BluSoftlayer_notm}} network in a virtual environment requires a primary IP address from a portable block of IPs, because Hyper-V requires each VM to provide a Network, Gateway and Broadcast address on the same subnet as the primary IP assigned to that VM.
 One advantage to our network configuration is that a single **Secondary on VLAN** block can be used for multiple Virtual Machines.